 This represents the Company’s liability to return collateral, in the form of securities for securities borrowing and lending transactions where these securities are used to further borrow or lend in other transactions.

 Gains or losses arising from securities sold short are included in determining profit or loss.
 Fees for borrowing and lending are recognised on an accrual basis.

+Offsetting

+Financial assets and financial liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Company currently has a legally enforceable right to set off the amounts and the Company intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

 Employee benefits